 There are two attractions in Arromanches dedicated to the town's role in the Normandy landings:

-- a museum with information about Operation Overlord and the Mulberry Harbour and a lot of WWII weaponry - you will see other related objects such as a tank elsewhere in the town.
+- Museum of the Normandy Landings: a museum with information about Operation Overlord and the Mulberry Harbour and a lot of WWII weaponry - you will see other related objects such as a tank elsewhere in the town.

 See more of the popular Normandy resorts and beaches